 Two words: Piso fare.
 Ever since I scored my first piso fare from Cebu Pacific, I’ve been hopelessly addicted to cheap airline tickets.
 For this trip in March 2016, I purchased our tickets in June of the previous year and paid exactly PHP 815 per person round trip.
 Yes, you read that right.

 These piso fare tickets are limited and sell fast, so you have to be quick.
 To give yourself an advantage, I suggest liking their Facebook page and following them on Twitter to quickly find out about these seat sales.
 If you check off “Get notifications” on Facebook, then you’ll receive instant alerts every time they post something new.

 I’m not an expert on Bohol but I do hope that you find this post useful.
 I’m only sharing some of the things that I learned from our trip.
 If you have any suggestions or simply want to share your own experiences, then please feel free to do so in the comments section below.
-I’d love to hear from you.
+You’re welcome to join our Facebook Travel Group as well.
+We’d love to hear from you.

 Thanks for stopping by and remember to keep your voices down when saying hi to the tarsiers!